Global smartphone revolution to kill a pyramid scheme which has cost taxpayers billions.

 In the absence of market-driven consumer demand, lobbying interests took shortcuts directly to politicians and other decision-makers.
 Politicians in Stortinget (the parliament), as well as many culture ministers, were incited by the term "digital radio" and led by the light of lobbyists.

 The unique decision by Stortinget to replace nationwide FM networks with DAB was made after a coup-like campaign by a limited number of people in the “radio industry” who have found their own personal advantages with a technology shift.
-With the help of PR expertise and a semi-government company “Digital Norge AS” (today transformed into an Internet oriented entity Norsk Radio AS), the special interests succeeded through a collusion to set the agenda and control the entire process.
-The European lobby organization WorldDAB was the major outside resource.
+With the help of PR expertise and a semi-government company “Digital Norge AS” (today transformed into an Internet oriented entity Norsk Radio AS), the special interests colluded to set the agenda and control the entire process.
+The European lobby organization WorldDAB was the only known outside resource.

 Neither the Ministry of Culture nor the media authority Medietilsynet took into account information or facts from any objective sources independent of the DAB stakeholders.
 This has now been confirmed after communication with those concerned.
 Thus, the parliament decision was entirely based upon the agenda och facts provided by DAB stakeholders.